-- See how they can positively affect their child’s behavior and learning.
+See how they can positively affect their child’s behaviour and learning.

 The Parent-Child Mother Goose program came into being because of the simple truth that rhymes, songs and stories can enrich and make smoother the lives shared by babies and adults.